reactorindustries/viridianOS/README.md

 # viridianOS
-ViridianOS is a new Linux distro based on LMDE 6.
+ViridianOS is a new Linux distro based on Linux Mint XFCE.

 ViridianOS is built with CUBIC (**C**ustom **UB**untu **I**SO **C**reator).